agiliopadua/compute_fep/examples/CC-CO/README.md

   (the coupling parameter lambda has no effect on the kspace terms).

-The following directories contain input files and results for calculations using free-energy perturbation (FEP) and finite-difference thermodynamic integration (FDTI):
+The following directories contain input files and results for calculations using free-energy perturbation (FEP), thermodynamic integration (TI/FDTI) and Bennet's acceptance ratio methods:

 * `mols` -- Molcule description files and force field database used to create the initial configurations for the simulations `data.0.lmp` and `data.1.lmp`

-* `fep01` -- Calculation using FEP, multi-stage transformation of an ethane molecule in methanol.
+* `fep01` -- Calculation using FEP, multi-stage transformation of an ethane molecule into methanol.
 Results in `fep01.lmp`

-* `fep10` -- Calculation using FEP, multi-stage transformation of a methanol molecule in ethane.
+* `fep10` -- Calculation using FEP, multi-stage transformation of a methanol molecule into ethane.
 Results in `fep10.lmp`

+* `fdti01` -- Calculation using FDTI, transformation of an
+  ethane molecule into methanol.
+Results in `fdti01.lmp`

+* `fdti10` -- Calculation using FDTI, transformation of a
+  methanol molecule into ethane.
+Results in `fdti10.lmp`

+* `bar01` -- Calculation using BAR, 1-step transformation of an
+  ethane molecule into methanol.
+Results in `bar01.lmp`

+* `bar10` -- Calculation using BAR, 1-step transformation of a
+  methanol molecule into ethane.
+Results in `bar10.lmp`

 The free-energy profiles can be observed by plotting the values in the third column of the results files.
-The Python script `fep.py` and found in the `tools` directory can be used to calculate the free-energy differences corresponding to the above transformations:
+The Python scripts `fep.py`, `nti.py`, `fdti.py`, and `bar.py` found in the `tools` directory can be used to calculate the free-energy differences corresponding to the above transformations:

     fep.py 300 < fep01.lmp

     fep.py 300 < fep10.lmp

+    nti.py 300 0.002 < fdti01.lmp

+    nti.py 300 0.002 < fdti10.lmp

+    fdti.py 300 0.002 < fdti01.lmp

+    fdti.py 300 0.002 < fdti10.lmp

+    bar.py 300 bar01.lmp bar10.lmp

 The outputs are in kcal/mol and can be compared with the experimental value of -6.93 kcal/mol and with simulation value from the literature: